Self Assessment Tax Return: The freedom of working for yourself is great, and there is the potential for big money.

 You can set up your government gateway account by following the letter’s instructions containing your UTR number.

-This entire process could take up to 20 days, so make sure to not leave it until the last minute.
+This entire process could take up to 20 days, so make sure not to leave it until the last minute.

 Prior to starting out, you will need to make sure you have the following information on hand: